boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

     }
     ```

-9. Create a folder in the desired location and open it in the **Visual Studio Code**.
+9. Create a folder in the desired location and open it in **Visual Studio Code**.

-10. To create a new react project as front-end, we need to run this command in the terminal and navigate to the directory.
+10. To create a new React project as the front-end, we need to run this command in the terminal and navigate to the directory.
     ```js
       npx create-react-app .
     ```